shelialia/tp/docs/DeveloperGuide.md

    **Expected**: Guest `Jane Doe` is added.
 Phone number is shown as `Not added`.
 Status of guest is `BOOKED`.
 A success message appears in the status bar.

 3. `add n\June Doe p\98764444 e\johnd@example.com r\01-01`
-   **Expected**: Guest `John Doe` is added without any requests.
+   **Expected**: Guest `June Doe` is added without any requests.
 Status of guest is `BOOKED`.
 No requests are visible.
 A success message appears in the status bar.

 4. Other Incorrect add commands to try:
 - `add n\ p\98765432 e\johnd@example.com r\01-01`